simonmichael/hledger/hledger/doc/commands.m4.md

 `-m STR --match=STR             `
 : show the transaction whose description is most similar to STR, and is most recent

-`-o FILE[.FMT] --output-file=FILE[.FMT]`
-: write output to FILE instead of stdout.
-A recognised FMT suffix influences the format.

 `-O FMT --output-format=FMT     `
 : select the output format.
 Supported formats: txt, csv.

+`-o FILE --output-file=FILE`
+: write output to FILE.
+A file extension matching one of the above formats selects that format.

 ```shell
 $ hledger print